 GDPR controls how personal information is used by organisations, businesses or the Government and it is designed to make sure that people’s personal information is protected — no matter where it is sent, processed or stored, even outside the EU.

-The ICO has noted that organisations in the UK which have complied with the requirements of the Data Protection Act 1998 (DPA) will be in a good position to meet their obligations under GDPR.
+The ICO noted that organisations in the UK which had complied with the requirements of the Data Protection Act 1998 (DPA) would be in a good position to meet their obligations under GDPR.
 However, as this topic makes clear, there are several new elements and significant enhancements which require a more coherent and focused approach to data protection.

 Key points you need to know on this topic.

 Detailed information on all matters in this topic.